Plebware/Plebware.github.io/ai-helpers/ai-reviews/_posts/2026-07-11-ai-peer-review.md

 ## The Social Experiment

-Saturday evening.
+Saturday morning.
 Crown Mines.
 Waiting for the cold drinks purchaser.
 Bored.
 Bum shoulder.
 Borrowed Ford Ranger.

 So I did what any Pleb with a Vivo V20 and too many AI apps would do: